MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

  ![Select the project node](media/vcppdir.png "Select the project node to see the VC++ Directories properties")

-If you don't see the property page, make sure you have the property node selected in **Solution Explorer**.
+If you don't see the property page, make sure you have the project node selected in **Solution Explorer**.
 Note that a **VC++ Directories** property page for cross-platform projects looks different.
 For Linux projects, see [VC++ Directories (Linux C++)](../linux/prop-pages/directories-linux.md).

 If you are not familiar with *project properties* in Visual Studio, you might find it helpful to first read [Working with project properties](working-with-project-properties.md).

-When you use Visual Studio to create a project, it sets default directories depending on the project type and the configuration (Debug or Release).
+The default settings for VC++ directories depend on project type.
+For desktop projects they include the VC++ tools locations for a particular Platform Toolset and the Windows SDK location.
+You can change the **Platform Toolset** and **Windows SDK version** on the **Configuration Properties – General** page.
 To view the values for any of the directories:

 1) in the right pane of the **VC++ Directories** page, select a row.
 For example, **Library Directories**
 2) choose the down-arrow button on the right